-Land Off Woodhouse Way Design and layout should complement the existing business park.
-The site is adjacent to both the Green Belt and Landscape Character Areas (as identified in the Greater Nottingham Landscape Character Assessment).
-Both designations require sensitive design to minimise impacts, particularly at the boundaries of the site where enhanced planting should be provided to filter and soften views of the business park and to reinforce the Green Belt boundary.
-Opportunties to improve cycling and walking connections.
+Design and layout should complement the existing business park.
+The site is in close proximity adjacent to both the Green Belt and Landscape Character Areas (as identified in the Greater Nottingham Landscape Character Assessment).
+Both designations require sSensitive design is required to minimise any impacts. particularly at the boundaries of the site where enhanced planting should be provided to filter and soften views of the business park and to reinforce the Green Belt boundary.
+Opportunities to improve cycling and walkingconnections.
 Proposals should have regard to the presence of Strelley Conservation Area to the south west of the site.
 Layout will need to take account of the final alignment of the proposed line of HS2, the indicative route of which is safeguarded on the Policies Map.
 Highway Route Improvement Safeguarding (TR2.6) safeguards the existing road network to accommodate improvements to the road network if required.
 There is a small area of coal mining legacy within the site.
-Within Mineral Safeguarding Area - requires prior consulation.
+Within Mineral Safeguarding Area - requires prior consulation consultation.